 The Clydeside Tramway ran both at street level and along a reserved track.
 It served the many shipyards and other works in Clydebank along Castlebank Street and South Street.
 It was connected to the Lanarkshire and Dumbartonshire Railway at Partick Central and Scotstoun West.
+It was promoted by Glasgow Corporation.

 / /1914 | Clydeside Tramway Sidings promoted by Glasgow Corporation to Merklands Wharf.
 (Later withdrawn.) |

-/04/1968 | Clydeside Tramway Closed |
+/04/1968 | Clydeside Tramway Closed. |

 This line is divided into a number of portions.